 Once on the page of the nearest prison, you may see a list of services, groups, and programs that are offered to the prisoners at that particular prison.

-Most of the time, if a prison is either classified as a minimum or even medium security facility, advanced medical care such as hospice, end-of-life care, palliative care is not offered as prisoners in these prisons are on track to be released.
-But again that is not always the case as there are always exceptions to the rule.
+Most of the time, if a prison is either classified as a minimum or even medium security facility, advanced medical care such as hospice, end-of-life care, palliative care is not offered as members of the population in these prisons are on track to be released.
+Again, that is not always the case as there are always exceptions to the rule.
 However, it can be assumed that most prison hospices will be housed in maximum security prisons by and large.

 Prisons rarely list medical personnel on their webpages and you will ultimately need to find the contact information of either your states DOC or your particular prisons CRM or PIO (title varies from state to state)

 Find out which prisons are Federally funded, State Funded or Private For-Profit.
 This is important when developing strategies for financial support and/or funding and may also impact which hospice agencies can work with them.

 To find FEDERAL PRISONS and information about programs and services offered to their prisoners held in these facilities, click here.